PHPOffice/PhpSpreadsheet/docs/topics/accessing-cells.md

 `setIterateOnlyExistingCells()` to FALSE.
 This makes the iterator loop all cells within the worksheet range, even if they have not been set.

-The cell iterator will return a **NULL** as the cell value if it is not set in the worksheet.
-Setting the cell iterator's setIterateOnlyExistingCells() to FALSE will loop all cells in the worksheet that can be available at that moment.
+The cell iterator will return a `null` as the cell value if it is not set in the worksheet.
+Setting the cell iterator's `setIterateOnlyExistingCells()` to `false` will loop all cells in the worksheet that can be available at that moment.
 This will create new cells if required and increase memory usage!
 Only use it if it is intended to loop all cells that are possibly available.